10-Week-Old Puppy Found Submerged In Cage In West Milford Pond: 'No Suspects Or Leads'

 Authorities were seeking the public’s help finding whoever dumped a 10-week-old puppy whose body was found submerged in a cage in a West Milford pond.

-The carcass and cage were found off Bonter Road in the Oak Ridge section of town, authorities said.
+The Golden Retriever's carcass and cage were found off Bonter Road in the Oak Ridge section of town, authorities said.

 Found along with them was a vase that could help find whoever was responsible.